 The College of Architecture is committed to providing support for studio travel.
 There may be cases where students need to apply for additional scholarship funding to support studio travel.
 Students may apply for additional funding support here: https://architecture.unl.edu/studio-travel-support-request.
 These applications are reviewed by the Dean in consultation with the Student Success Team and appropriate Program Directors.
 Notification of studio travel awards are sent directly to the student by the Director of Advising and Student Success.
+The studio travel awards are applied directly to the studio travel costs by either partially/fully covering the cost of the transportation and hotel costs.
+The funds are not distributed to the students.

 Faculty who will be traveling during studio will need to coordinate with the appropriate Program Director and Student Success Director to initiate the timeline of reviewing these student scholarship applications.
-The Studio Trip Guidelines and the Studio Trip Guidelines and the Studio Trip Guidelines and the Studio Travel process are linked.
+The Studio Trip Guidelines and the Studio Travel process are linked.